About Us

 Curriculum Initiatives

 There are many in-services for the teachers to ensure that we are in compliance with ministry directives.
 New classroom materials are available to support the initiatives.
-There is a pilot math program in the primary division.
-New computers are on order and the school is working with the computer resource person to develop a school computer plan.
 The computer lab is in daily use.
 The parent teacher association has supported the initiatives through fundraising and volunteer efforts.

 Modification of Curriculum